piscisaureus/debug/posts/graphic-design-tool-paint-brands.md

 ---

-a design tool is like a workspace with pre-squeezed paints ready.. so convenient!
+a design tool is like a workspace with pre-squeezed paints ready.

 bummer is..
-who picked that brand of paint?
-what if it's low end?
-how does one inquire about more brands?

-many artists have a preference in their paint and ink brands, graphic designers don't tho?
+many artists have a preference in their paint and ink brands.

+soon web browsers will offer the choice, will graphic design tools??